anish-lakkapragada/tricli/CLI_README.md

 ## Add

-Self-explanatory, the add operation adds a word to the trie.
+Self-explanatory -  the add operation adds a word to the trie.

 Here's how you do that from your terminal :